5nizza/party-elli/README.md

 There are many other runnable tools (depends on your version).
 Check out the root directory and see executable scripts.

+For the CAV'17 and SYNT'17 experiments,
+see folders `experiments-for-synt` and `experiments-for-cav`.

 ## Notes